pythonexcels/pythonexcels.github.io/_posts/2009-09-29-Basic-Excel-Driving-With-Python.md

     session to a running Excel process or starts Excel if it is not running.
 If you see the “&gt;&gt;&gt;” prompt, Excel has been started or linked successfully.
-You won’t see the Excel application, but if you check your task manager you can confirm that the process is running.
+You won’t see the Excel application yet, but if you check your task manager you can confirm that the process is running.

 4. Make Excel Visible